Dinkoooooooo/Deepseek_Ruby_and_rails_embed/README.md

 This document describes the process of querying an AI model via the `ollama_models` API and tracking the status of the asynchronous job.

-Documentation assumes a llm was installed, if noy yet installed it can be done with the following,
+Documentation assumes a llm was installed, if not yet installed it can be done with the following,
 ```
 $ curl -fsSL https://ollama.com/install.sh | sh
 $ ollama pull deepseek-r1:1.5b-qwen-distill-q4_K_M